-The beauty of fall in Orlando is that it’s usually warm enough to splash around at a water park, but still festive with a lineup of fall events and pumpkin patches.
+The beauty of fall in Orlando is that it’s usually warm enough to splash around at a water park, but still festive with a lineup of fall events.
 The autumn season in Orlando brings many free and cheap events like outdoor movies, free days at museums and plenty of fun experiences.
-We have a little something for everyone in this list of 50+ free and cheap things to do in Orlando.
+We have a little something for everyone on this list of 50+ free and cheap things to do in Orlando.

 Free or cheap things in Orlando this fall